OpenSettings/open-settings-docs/docs/v1/docs/introduction.md

 ## Conclusion

-OpenSettings **is not a one-day project**—it's a powerful tool that solves **real-world configuration management challenges**.
+OpenSettings **is not a one-day project**—it's a powerful tool that solves **real-world settings management challenges**.

 It eliminates **boilerplate**, simplifies updates, and **improves maintainability** across multiple services.

-🚀 As the project grows, **OpenSettings can become an even more versatile and efficient configuration management tool!**
+🚀 As the project grows, **OpenSettings can become an even more versatile and efficient settings management tool!**